ourdancetools/odexsongcreator-jdnow/README.md

 ⚠⚠ UNZIP FILES INSIDE SONGS FOLDER ⚠⚠

-⚠ IF YOU WANT TO RUN "mp42wmv.bat" YOU NEED TO COPY A VERSION OF FFMPEG (https://github.com/BtbN/FFmpeg-Builds/releases) INSIDE SONGS FOLDER ⚠
+⚠ IF YOU WANT TO RUN "mp42wmv.bat" YOU NEED TO COPY A VERSION OF FFMPEG.EXE (https://github.com/BtbN/FFmpeg-Builds/releases) INSIDE SONGS FOLDER ⚠

 How to download?
 - select the button "<> Code" and press download